CircuitVerse/Blog/content/posts/Ayan_Final_GSoC_Report.md

 ![GSoC](/images/ayan-biswas-GSoC2021/Ayan_LMS_Final_project_flow.png)

-The entire logic of incoming and outgoing requestes are handled by the [ims-lti](https://github.com/instructure/ims-lti) gem, which is a Ruby gem that implements the LTI protocol.
+The entire logic of incoming and outgoing requests are handled by the [ims-lti](https://github.com/instructure/ims-lti) gem, which is a Ruby gem that implements the LTI protocol.

 This project has two main segments: